Content

 - Components and STU requirements used in these vehicles comply with electromagnetic compatibility.

-- Other requirements for vehicle control.
-Includes directed and radiated disturbances to the function.
+- Other requirements related to vehicle control.
+Includes conducted and radiated interference in function.
 It could interfere with drivers and other road users.
-The interference may be due to the functionality of the vehicle data bus.
-It may also affect the legal vehicle data.
+Interference could be due to the functionality of the vehicle data bus.
+It could also affect legal vehicle data.

 - If the requirements for conducted emission or unwanted radiation are met.
-Then the unwanted use of electronic equipment in the car or in other vehicles will follow.
-Also check the use of accessories that may disturb the cars.
+Then the unwanted use of electronic equipment in the car or in other vehicles follows.
+Also check the use of accessories that can interfere with cars.

-- Some other requirements for ESAs and vehicles.
-It regulates the contact between the power grid and the vehicle.
-This contact ensures safe emissions and immunity for vehicles.
+- Some other requirements of ESAs and vehicles.
+It regulates the contact between the electrical system and the vehicle.
+The contact ensures proper safe emission and immunity of vehicles.

 What are the key aspects of ECE R10?

-Interference resistance: In addition to ensuring that the LED lamp itself does not emit interference, LED lamps must also ensure sufficient resistance to external electromagnetic interference.
+Interference resistance: Besides the fact that the LED light itself must not emit interference, LED lights must also provide sufficiently high resistance to external electromagnetic interference.

-The "Interference" emission is limited to acceptable levels to enable operation without interfering with other electronic devices.
-The "Interference" emission is limited to acceptable levels to enable operation without interfering with other electronic devices.
+Interference emission: "Interference" emission is limited to acceptable levels to allow operation without interference with other electronic devices.

 R10 and R65

-In addition to the ECE-R10 regulation, you also have ECE 65: this is a European directive that describes the requirements for light and acoustic signals for vehicles and trailers.
-Since 2014, the ECE R65 regulations apply to a beacon light and LED warning lights.
-It is important to avoid hazardous situations.
-It is therefore also important to warn your fellow road user in time when such a vehicle is approaching.
-Read more about ECE Regulation R65 here.
+In addition to the ECE-R10 regulations, you also have ECE 65: this is a European directive that defines the requirements for light and acoustic signals for vehicles and 12V trailers.
+Since 2014, the ECE R65 regulations have applied to a beacon and LED warning lights.
+It is important to avoid dangerous situations.
+It is therefore important to warn your fellow road user in time when such a vehicle is approaching.
+Read more about ECE regulation R65 here.

-The ECE R10 Test Procedure: What is tested?
+The ECE R10 Test Procedure: What is tested for?

-For ECE R10 certification, electronic vehicle components, such as vehicle lighting and other electrical systems, are tested for their electromagnetic compatibility (EMC).
-This means verifying that these components do not cause electromagnetic interference and are not affected by it.
-These tests are essential to ensure the safety and reliability of vehicles.
+ECE R10 certification involves testing electronic vehicle components, such as vehicle lighting and other electrical systems, for their electromagnetic compatibility (EMC).
+This means checking that these components do not cause or are themselves affected by electromagnetic interference.
+These tests are essential to ensure vehicle safety and reliability.

 What does the test involve?